NaoNaoMe/RM-Classic/README.md

 # RM Classic
-RM Classic(1.2.0 beta) is a real-time debugging monitor for embedded software.
+RM Classic is a real-time debugging monitor for embedded software.

 This tool allows you to monitor variables on an on-board CPU in real time with using serial communication or tcp/ip communication.